Speak to our legal team

 Find out how to contact our legal team and what to expect

 An employer has a statutory duty to ensure, so far as is reasonably practicable, the health, safety and welfare at work of all employees.
 To do so, an employer must carry out a risk assessment, in line with the Health & Safety Executive (HSE) guidance.
+Note that HSE guidance applies in Great Britain, but Northern Ireland has a separate health and safety body.

 The Health and Safety at Work Act 1974 provides protections for individuals raising or acting on health and safety concerns.
 The ISM will seek to enforce these provisions on behalf of members.